Chart Color Schemes

 Population

-Population growth drivers in St Leonards are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in St Leonards are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, the estimated population of St Leonards (Tas.) as of Nov 2025 is around 2,600 people.
-This reflects an increase of 249 people since the 2021 Census, which reported a population of 2,351 people.
-The change is inferred from AreaSearch's estimate of 2,500 residents following examination of the latest ERP data release by ABS (June 2024) and an additional 69 validated new addresses since the Census date.
-This level of population equates to a density ratio of 58 persons per square kilometer.
-St Leonards' 10.6% growth since the 2021 census exceeded the SA3 area (3.9%) and the state, marking it as a growth leader in the region.
-Population growth for the suburb was primarily driven by overseas migration, contributing approximately 56% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the estimated population of St Leonards (Tas.) as of Feb 2026 is around 2,624.
+This reflects an increase of 273 people since the 2021 Census, which reported a population of 2,351.
+The change is inferred from AreaSearch's estimated resident population of 2,527 following examination of ABS's latest ERP data release in June 2024 and an additional 82 validated new addresses since the Census date.
+This level of population equates to a density ratio of 59 persons per square kilometer.
+St Leonards' 11.6% growth since the 2021 census exceeded both the SA3 area (4.2%) and the state, marking it as a growth leader in the region.
+Population growth was primarily driven by overseas migration contributing approximately 56.00000000000001% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, Tasmania State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Looking at population projections moving forward, a population increase just below the median of locations outside capital cities is expected for St Leonards (Tas.).
-The suburb is expected to expand by 146 persons to reach approximately 2,746 people by 2041 based on aggregated SA2-level projections, reflecting an increase of 0.3% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth by age group post-2032, Tasmania State Government's Regional/LGA projections are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Looking at population projections moving forward, lower quartile growth of Australia's non-metropolitan areas is anticipated, with the suburb expected to expand by 147 persons to 2041 based on aggregated SA2-level projections, reflecting an overall decrease of 0.8% over the 17 years.

 Frequently Asked Questions - Population